lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-If the implementation consists only of a return statement, the `return` keyword is omitted:
+Omit the `return` keyword, if the implementation consists only of a return statement:

 **Do**: